Availability of Skilled Labor

 Available Land & Buildings

 Gilbert has four employment corridors, each of which have build to suit opportunities and shovel ready sites.
-In addition, the 4.1 million square feet in development allows Gilbert to meet the needs of projects coming spring 2016.
+In addition, the 2.1 million square feet in development allows Gilbert to meet the needs of future projects.

 Collaborative Research and Development